azdavis/rjsonnet/docs/types.md

 Order does not matter in union types.
 So `T1 | T2` is the same as `T2 | T1`.

-`never` is the union of 0 types, aka the empty union type.
+`never` is the union of zero types, aka the empty union type.
 It is a type with no values.
 This is the type of `error` expressions.

 ### Function types